http2/http2.github.io/faq/index.md

 No. After extensive discussion, the Working Group did not have consensus to require the use of encryption (e.g., TLS) for the new protocol.

-However, some implementations have stated that they will only support HTTP/2 when it is used over an encrypted connection.
+However, some implementations have stated that they will only support HTTP/2 when it is used over an encrypted connection, and currently no browser supports HTTP/2 unencrypted.

 ### What does HTTP/2 do to improve security?